-Mr. Forgy has been Senior Vice President of Operations since May 2018.
-He was President/General Manager of our Columbus, Ohio market from 2010 to 2018 and was Director of Sales of our Columbus, Ohio market from 1995 to 2006.
-He has been with Saga for 20 years.
+Mr. Leland was promoted to Senior Vice President of Operations effective January 2023.
+He was President/General Manager of our Norfolk, Virginia market from 2011 to 2022.
+He has been with Saga for 11 years and has been in the broadcasting industry since 1986.